Fiction

 “Anyone ever seen him before?” chimed in Cathy.

-They said that as usual, Lil only listened and watched.
-Later she had seen two other girls get in a canoe with him.
-After that, she saw he also knew how to sail.
-Eventually, her friends learned he didn’t live with his parents.
+Lil later told him that through all this she only listened and watched.
+She later saw two other girls get in a canoe with him.
+She saw he also knew how to sail.
+One of her friends reported that she had heard that he didn’t live with his parents.
 He had his own place.
 And, “They say he hitchhiked to the community center.”
-Someone had seen him walk up to people he didn’t know and talk to them.
-Later, Lil was on a stone ledge sitting next to Ben when Miricle did that to Ben, walked up to him and said, “You just made an air-guitar gesture.
+Someone had seen him walk up to people he didn’t know and talk to them, which happened to Lil.
+She told him that she was on a stone ledge sitting next to Ben when he walked up to Ben and said, “You just made an air-guitar gesture.
 Do you play?”
-The two of them talked music until he said, “I’m Mark Miricle.
+They talked music until he said, “I’m Mark Miricle.
 People just call me Miricle.”

 “Miracle?”